GrantEdwards/eCos-on-qemu/README.md

  * After QEMU exits, shut down the tun/tap network interface and clean up any temporary files.

+> [!NOTE]
-NOTE: After QEMU exits, the CD image is deleted.
-If you want to keep it, you can comment out the `rm -rf $Iso` command at the end of runit.sh.
+> After QEMU exits, the CD image is deleted.
+If you want to keep
+> it, you can comment out the `rm -rf $Iso` command at the end of
+> runit.sh.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ runit.sh build-redboot/install/bin/redboot.elf